Education Technology State Grants (84.318)

 Appeals

-The Secretary shall not disapprove a State technology plan or State application, before offering the State an opportunity to revise the plan and a hearing.
-(See 34 CFR 76.202.)
+The Secretary may not disapprove a State technology plan or State application, before offering the State an opportunity to revise the plan and a hearing.
+(See 34 CFR 76.202.).

 Renewals

-SEAs shall annually report to the Secretary regarding progress in meeting State goals and plans.
-Items such as: (1) A proposal of State activities for the succeeding year; (2) a summary of the progress of LEAs in meeting local goals; and (3) a plan to increase student learning are required.
+SEAs must report annually to the Secretary regarding progress in meeting State goals and plans.
+The report must include: (1) a proposal of State activities for the succeeding year; (2) a summary of the progress of the State's LEAs in meeting local goals; and (3) a plan to increase student learning.
 Renewals are subject to the availability of resources.

 As required by the Education Department General Administrative Regulations (EDGAR) for State-administered programs (34 CFR part 76).
-Generally, financial and performance reports are required annually.
+Financial and performance reports are required annually.
+Cash reports are not applicable.
+Progress reports are not applicable.
+Expenditure reports are not applicable.
+Performance monitoring is not applicable.

 Records